thindil/tashy2/CONTRIBUTING.md

 Preferred way to submit your code is to use [tickets](https://www.laeran.pl/repositories/tashy2/ticket) on the project page.
 Please attach to that ticket file with diff changes, the best if done with command `fossil diff`.
-But any other diff program will works.
+But any other diff program will work.
 In that situation, please add information which program was used to create the diff file.